calvinrempel/NightOwl/README.md

 Introduction
 ------------
-An administration panel for Hootsuite's Dark Launch Codes.
+An administration panel and server-side facade for Hootsuite's Dark Launch codes.
+You can use this admin panel to create and edit Dark Launch codes in various contexts and data centres.
+In addition, there is a history tab in which you can see all the changes made to the codes.

 Required Software
 -----------------
+- Consul
 - PHP
 - MongoDB
 - MongoDB PHP Driver